-Preserving sperm or embryos dramatically reduces costs associated with animal colony maintenance, while protecting valuable research strains against disease, breeding cessation and disasters.
-It also limits genetic drift, prevents loss of phenotype, and enables an easy recovery of specific pathogen-free mice and rats.
+Reduce costs associated with animal colony maintenance, while protecting valuable research strains by using our rat and mouse cryopreservation services.
+Mouse cryopreservation aids in limiting genetic drift, preventing loss of phenotype, and enables an easy recovery of VAF/Elite™ SOPF mice and rats.

-At Charles River, embryos and sperm are divided between two independent locations, each with an automated liquid nitrogen filing system and an alarm network to help ensure the security of our clients' valuable animal models.
-Once a cryopreserved stock is created, animal lines can be recovered in as few as eight to ten weeks.
-This quick recovery time ensures the briefest possible interruption to ongoing experiments in the event of total animal loss.
+Rodent embryos and sperm are divided between two independent locations, each with an automated liquid nitrogen filing system and an alarm network to help ensure the security of our clients' valuable animal models.

 Rat & Mouse Embryo & Sperm Cryopreservation Services